Can a shower be refinished?

 A worn shower, tub/shower unit, or fiberglass surround can make a bathroom look older than it is.
-BBR reviews the shower material, damage, seams, corners, shelves, and surface condition before recommending refinishing or repair.
+Best In The Business Refinishing LLC reviews the shower material, damage, seams, corners, shelves, and surface condition before recommending refinishing or repair.

 Shower surfaces take constant water, soap, cleaners, and daily wear.
 Proper prep matters around corners, shelves, wall joints, drain areas, and textured surfaces.